KonbOgonb/hlc_r1/README.md

 # hlc_r1

 This was an attempt to create solution for the first round of highloadcup (https://highloadcup.ru/).

-Flask, gunicorn, memcached, pylibmc, docker were used.
+RESTfull service implemented with Flask, gunicorn, memcached, pylibmc, docker.